Alkalinity in freshwater

-This is water’s capacity to neutralize acid or resist decreases in pH.
-Natural water’s alkalinity is affected by soil, bedrock, plants & industrial waste.
+Alkalinity in freshwater refers to the water’s capacity to neutralize acid or resist decreases in pH.
+Natural water’s alkalinity is affected by soil, bedrock, plants, and industrial waste.
 For example, limestone, which is softer and dissolves in water more easily, tends to make water have higher alkalinity.

 Alkalinity is important for fish and aquatic life because it protects or buffers against rapid pH changes.
 Living organisms, especially aquatic life, function best in certain pH ranges.
 Basically, it tells us how much acid can be added to the water without it causing a significant change in pH.